Water quality in the Elk Valley

 Increasing water treatment capacity

 We have constructed four water treatment facilities to date with capacity to treat 77.5 million litres of water per day, a four-fold increase from treatment capacity in 2019.
-We are constructing six additional water treatment facilities and we expect to further increase our water treatment capacity by 2027 to 150 million litres per day.
+Three additional water treatment construction projects currently underway are expected to increase water treatment capacity by an additional 50 million litres per day by 2027.

 Research and development